Burr Harrison

 Burr Powell Harrison (July 2, 1904 – December 29, 1973) was a Virginia lawyer, judge and Democratic politician who was a member of the Byrd Organization and served as U.S. Congressman representing Virginia's 7th congressional district (as had his father).

 Early and family life

-Born in Winchester, Virginia to Virginia lawyer and soon-to-be Congressman Thomas W. Harrison and his wife, Burr Harrison was descended from the First Families of Virginia and named for his great-great grandfather Burr William Harrison (1793-1865) who represented Loudoun County in the Virginia General Assembly in the 1840s and great-great-great-great grandfather Burr Harrison (patriot) (1734-1790), who represented Prince William County and fought in the American Revolutionary War.
+Born in Winchester, Virginia to Virginia lawyer and soon-to-be Congressman Thomas W. Harrison and his wife, Burr Harrison was descended from the First Families of Virginia and named for his great-great-grandfather Burr William Harrison (1793–1865) who represented Loudoun County in the Virginia General Assembly in the 1840s and great-great-great-great-grandfather Burr Harrison (1734–1790), who represented Prince William County and fought in the American Revolutionary War.
 This Burr Harrison attended the public schools, then Woodberry Forest School, Virginia Military Institute, Hampden-Sydney College, and the University of Virginia.
 He graduated from Georgetown University Law School, Washington, D.C., in 1926.